Out of Hours

 Out of Hours (OOH) training and the new Junior Doctor Contract

 As a direct result of the new Junior Doctors contract, and the changing nature of how the NHS is delivering unscheduled care to patients, we have had to rethink OOH training.

-Therefore after much consideration, and based on national guidance, we have decided the following for all trainees (regardless of whether they are on the old or new Contract) from the August changeover 2017;
+After much consideration, and based on national guidance, it was decided that, for all trainees (regardless of whether they were on the old or new Contract) from the August changeover 2017;

 First GP post (generally ST1);

 - GP Trainees will not usually undertake any OOH work